-1 As of the 1960's, scholars such as Prof. Michael Barton Akehurst referred to the "theory of a common system of law" between the international organizations, which was reflected in the tribunals' jurisprudence.
-M B Akehurst, The Law Governing Employment in International Organisations (CUP 1967) 262.
+&lt;sup>1 As of the 1960s, scholars such as Prof. Michael Barton Akehurst referred to the "theory of a common system of law" between the international organizations, which was reflected in the tribunals' jurisprudence.
+M B Akehurst, The Law Governing Employment in International Organizations (CUP 1967) 262.

-2The source of these general principles is, however, somewhat murky.
+&lt;sup>2The source of these general principles is, however, somewhat murky.
 According to one leading commentator, "[t]here is very little evidence of how general principles are identified in the judgments of these tribunals, though there are frequent references to such principles, and such principles are in fact often applied."
 C F Amerasinghe, The Law of the International Civil Service, vol I (2nd edn, Clarendon Press 1994) 158, n 46.
-See generally Renuka Dhinakaran, 'Law of the International Civil Service: A Venture into Legal Theory' (2011) 8 International Organizations Law Review 137, 137.
-3 AfDBAT; AsDBAT; BISAT; CoE AT; EBRDAT; EUMETSAT Appeals Board; ESA Appeals Board; ESMAT; IDBAT; ILOAT; IMFAT; NATO AT; OASAT; OECDAT; UNAppT; WBAT.
+See generally Renuka Dhinakaran, "Law of the International Civil Service: A Venture into Legal Theory" (2011) 8 International Organizations Law Review 137, 137.

+&lt;sup>3 AfDBAT; ADBAT; BISAT; CoE AT; EBRDAT; EUMETSAT Appeals Board; ESA Appeals Board; ESMAT; IDBAT; ILOAT; IMFAT; NATO AT; OASAT; OECDAT; UNAppT; WBAT.
 The European Union Civil Service Tribunal was dissolved in 2016.

-4 The first administrative tribunal was established in 1927 by the League of Nations.
+&lt;sup>4 The first administrative tribunal was established in 1927 by the League of Nations.
 When the League was dissolved in 1946, the League Tribunal was reconstituted, with minor modifications, by the International Labour Organisation and became the ILOAT.
 In 1949, the ILOAT statute was amended to enable other international intergovernmental organizations to use the tribunal, and a number of organizations headquartered in Europe have accepted its jurisdiction.